openmc-dev/openmc/docs/source/methods/random_numbers.rst

 transformed for the purpose of sampling other continuous or discrete probability distributions.

-OpenMC currently uses permuted congruential generator (PCG).
-A short description of linear congruential generator (LCG) is included, since it is essential to understand PCG.
+There are many different algorithms for pseudorandom number generation.
+OpenMC currently uses `permuted congruential generator`_ (PCG), which builds on top of the simpler linear congruential generator (LCG).
+Both algorithms are described below.

 ------------------------------
 Linear Congruential Generators